mkrl/ttty/CONTRIBUTING.md

 5. Push changes to your fork
 6. Open a pull request against `master` branch

+#### Make CSS changes

+We use a very simple CSS build system to ship raw CSS with the bundle.
+If you want to make visual changes to how the terminal looks, edit `src/ttty.css` and then run `npm run build:css` to apply your changes.

+If you want to edit the preview website look, head over to `preview/index.css` (no extra steps are nessesary).
+Some critical CSS can also be found in `index.html`, inlined for better FCP.

 #### Styleguides

 We use [standard js](https://standardjs.com/) (with minor tweaks) as our style set.